ArmBot-ECE/ArmBot_Javascript/README.md

 **Gradle**

 Basic knowledge of Javascript and OOP.

+# Install JDK8
+1. Check if you have a JDK version 8+ installed on your machine by running command `java -version`
+2. If none is installed or you want to install a proper JDK8 with a commercial license, go online, you'll find plenty of tutorials.

 # Install NodeJS and Cordova library
 1. Download and install [Node.js](https://nodejs.org/en/download/).
 On installation you should be able to invoke **node** and **npm** on your command line.